 Being a qualified health center also requires SCMC to directly cater to an underserved area, have an ongoing quality assurance program, have a governing board and provide comprehensive services.

-For patients who do not have insurance or are ineligible for Medicare, Sharafi said they can apply for temporary Medicare, which covers them for two months and can be applied for each year.
+For patients who do not have insurance or are ineligible for Medi-Cal, Sharafi said they can apply for temporary Medi-Cal, which covers them for two months and can be applied for each year.
 The temporary coverage includes unlimited medical and dental visits, she said, along with most medications.

 Patients can sign up for a payment plan as well if they are unable to pay the full amount, Sharafi said.
 If there is a change in the family size or income, the sliding fee is adjusted up or down, she added.